ringcentral/engage-digital-chatbot-js/docs/deploy-to-lambda.md

 # Run this cmd to deploy to AWS Lambda, full build, may take more time
 npm run deploy

+# When done deploying, do not forget change the webhook url in RingCentral Engage Digital -> admin -> Webhooks to https://xxxxxx.execute-api.us-east-1.amazonaws.com/prod/rc/webhook

 ## watch Lambda server log
 npm run watch